MarcelGarus/server/blog/draft-jupyter-energy.md

   You could allow the user to enter an electricity price to automatically convert the amount of energy consumed into the added cost on the electricity bill.

 - **Make the installation easier:**
-  The installation experience can be improved by turning the extension into a package to be published on a Python package manager such as `pip`.
+  The installation experience can be improved by turning the extension into a package to be published on a Python package manager such as `bash:pip`.

 - **Conduct user studies:**
   An under-explored aspect is whether the extension encourages people to use less energy.